mcd500/teep-device/docs/building_without_docker.md

 ## Keystone

-instruction to build `TEEP-Device` with Keystone.
+Instruction to build `TEEP-Device` with Keystone.
 The Keystone and its supporting sources must be built and installed on the build environment beforehand.
 Refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build